Carolina TESOL Bylaws

 1. The Conference chairperson collaboratively with the Treasurer and Membership Coordinator shall present written reports on the fall conference to the Executive Board.

-2. A proposed conference budget with narrative should be submitted at least 60 days prior to the conference and a final conference report within 60 days following the conference.
+2. A proposed conference budget with narrative should be submitted in January and a final conference report at the January Board meeting.
 An informal conference update will be provided to the Executive Board during the business meeting at the Annual Conference.

-3. Regional Representatives shall present, in writing, a report of each mini-institute/CARE conference or PD opportunity held in their respective regions within 6o days of the event.
+3. Regional Representatives shall present, in writing, a follow up of each mini-institute/CARE conference or PD opportunity held in their respective regions within 6o days of the event.

 Article VIII: Publications